 Actions in process

 HI is currently working to improve the living conditions of vulnerable people in Ethiopia and to ensure inclusion of refugees and internally displaced persons.
-For example, the organisation provides stimulation physiotherapy for malnourished babies and children in refugee camps, to stimulate their growth and reduce the risk of developmental delay.
-HI also conducts house-to-house visits to identify girls not attending school to allow them to access an education.
+For example, the organisation provides physical and functional rehabilitation services to vulnerable individuals and stimulation physiotherapy for malnourished babies and children in refugee camps, to stimulate their growth and reduce the risk of developmental delay.

 Situation of the country

-The second largest country in terms of population in Africa, Ethiopia has 112 million inhabitants.
+The second largest country in terms of population in Africa, Ethiopia has nearly 115 million inhabitants.
 Its demographic weight has been increased by the constant influx of refugees whose essential needs are barely met.

 Ethiopia has long been considered as a stable country, but deep clan tensions and inter-communal violence persist.
-With recent political changes and subsequent unrest, it is hard to predict whether the relative stability will last.
-Two decades of deadly conflict in the southeastern region of Ogaden have had a severe impact on the Ethiopian ethnic Somali population.
+In November 2020, this resulted in the ongoing conflict between Tigrayan forces and the central government.
+Previously, two decades of deadly conflict in the southeastern region of Ogaden had a severe impact on the Ethiopian ethnic Somali population.

-Ethiopia is periodically facing terrible droughts.
+Ethiopia periodically faces terrible droughts.
 This leads without exception to large numbers of people in need of humanitarian assistance.
-EG from 2.9 million (2015) to 8.4 million in 2019.
+Numbers grew from 2.9 million (2015) to 8.4 million in 2019.
 The country hosts people displaced by cross-border movements due to drought, conflict, political upheaval and civil wars in neighbouring countries (Eritrea, Somalia, Sudan and South Sudan).
-There are also large numbers of internally displaced persons, initially forced to move due to drought.
+There are also large numbers of internally displaced persons, forced to move due to drought and conflict.

 Date the programme opened: 1986